Difference Between Oral Communication and Public Speaking

 Oral communication is time-saving as it allows an individual to convey thoughts and ideas directly.

-It is a secure form of communication for discussing critical and confidential topics as there is a low risk of misunderstandings.
-One of the important advantages of oral communication is that it helps in resolving conflicts.
+It is a secure form of communication for discussing critical and confidential topics, as there is a low risk of misunderstandings.
+One of the essential advantages of oral communication is that it helps resolve conflicts.

 oral communication